JKorf/Binance.Net/README.md

 ## Examples
 Examples can be found in the Examples folder.

+## Timestamping
+Requests made to Binance are checked for a correct timestamp.
+When requests are send a timestamp is added to the message.
+When Binance processes the message the timestamp is checked to be > the current time and < the current time + 5000ms (default).
+If the timestamp is outside these limits the following errors will be returned:
+`timestamps 1000ms ahead of server time` or `Timestamp for this request is outside of the recvWindow` The recvWindow is default 5000ms and can be changed using the `ReceiveWindow` configuration option.
+All times are communicated in UTC so there won't be any timezone issues.
+However, because of clock drifting it can be that the client UTC time is not the same as the server UTC time.
+It is therefor recommended clients use the `SP TimeSync` program to resync the client UTC time more often than windows does by default (every 10 minutes or less is recommended).

 ## Websockets
 The Binance.Net socket client provides several socket endpoint to which can be subscribed.